Testing Continuous Spontaneous Localization model with charged macro-molecules: Introduction

-In this work, we propose an experimental scheme to study the CSL action through the detection of the motional heating of a two-ion system in a linear Paul trap, where the system is initially cooled to its ground state via Doppler and sideband laser cooling (See Ref.\cite{eschner2003laser} for various ion cooling schemes).
-As it is clear from the calculations below, the sensitivity to CSL effects increases with the physical dimensions of the individual ions involved.
-Hence, in order to both ensure the initial ground state cooling and a high CSL sensitivity, we will consider a two-ion system consisting of a single atomic ion and a charged macro-molecule with an extended mass distribution.
-The former will be used for ground state sideband laser cooling of the common motional modes of the two-ion system, and any following heating of a specific mode will be measured to quantify/bound potential CSL effects.
+In this work, we propose an experimental study of CSL through the detection of the motional heating of a two-ion system in a linear Paul trap, where the system is initially cooled to its ground state via Doppler and sideband laser cooling (see Ref.~\cite{eschner2003laser,ModeCoupling} for various ion cooling schemes).
+The sensitivity to CSL effects increases with the physical dimensions of the individual ions involved.
+Hence, in order to both ensure the initial ground state cooling and a high CSL sensitivity, we will consider a two-ion system consisting of a single atomic ion and a charged macromolecule with an extended mass distribution.
+The former will be used for ground state sideband laser cooling of the common motional modes of the two-ion system, and any following heating of a specific mode will be measured to quantify/bound potential CSL effects. {Notably, the use of molecules to test collapse models has been previously suggested \cite{bahrami2013collapse}, although envisioning an interferometric experiment.}